radareorg/iaito/docs/source/contributing.rst

-Contributing to Cutter
+Contributing to Iaito
 =======================

-So you like Cutter and want to get involved?
+So you like Iaito and want to get involved?
 Great!
-This part of the documentation will help and guide you through everything you need to know when contributing to Cutter.
+This part of the documentation will help and guide you through everything you need to know when contributing to Iaito.
 Welcome, we're delighted to see you!

 .. tip::
    **Need help?** Our community strives to be friendly, open, and accessible for new contributors.
 If you have any difficulties getting involved or finding answers to you questions, please `come and ask your questions on our Telegram or IRC groups <https://cutter.re/#community>`_.

-   We know that set up to work on Cutter and finding issues that are a good fit for your skills can be a challenge.
-We're always looking for ways to improve this process: making Cutter more open, accessible, and easier to participate with.
+   We know that set up to work on Iaito and finding issues that are a good fit for your skills can be a challenge.
+We're always looking for ways to improve this process: making Iaito more open, accessible, and easier to participate with.
 If you're having any trouble following this documentation or hit a barrier you can't get around, please contact us.

 .. rubric:: How do you want to help?